Depth-Bounded Epistemic Planning: Introduction

 \section{Introduction}

-\emph{Automated planning} is of central concern in symbolic AI research, with applications in \ie logistics and robotics.
-In the simple case of an agent operating in a known world using deterministic actions, the output of a planner is just a sequence of actions to be performed to the effect that it achieves a desired goal state. \emph{Epistemic planning} is the enrichment of planning with epistemic notions, in particular knowledge and belief, including higher-order knowledge, \ie knowledge about what other agents know, knowledge about what someone knows about someone else, etc. In general, epistemic planning considers the following problem: given a current state of knowledge of the agents, and a desirable state of knowledge, how do one get from one to the other?

-One possible framework for epistemic planning is dynamic epistemic logic (DEL) \cite{conf/tark/Batlag1998}.
-Using DEL for epistemic planning was first pursued by \citeauthor{journals/jancl/Bolander2011}~\shortcite{journals/jancl/Bolander2011}, but independently conceived by several other researchers~\cite{conf/lori/Lowe2011,pardo2012planning,aucher2012del}.
+\emph{Automated planning} is central in AI research \cite{books/elsevier/Gallab2004,series/synthesis/2013Geffner}.
+In fully observable and deterministic domains, the output of a planning algorithm (a \emph{planner}) is a sequence of actions achieving the desired goal state from a given initial state. \emph{Epistemic planning} is the enrichment of planning with epistemic notions, in particular knowledge and belief, including \emph{higher-order knowledge}, \ie knowledge about what other agents know, knowledge about what someone knows about someone else, etc. One of the reference frameworks for epistemic planning is dynamic epistemic logic (DEL) \cite{conf/tark/Batlag1998} in which epistemic states are represented as Kripke models. \emph{DEL planning} was first pursued by \citeauthor{journals/jancl/Bolander2011}~\shortcite{journals/jancl/Bolander2011}, but independently conceived by others~\cite{conf/lori/Lowe2011,pardo2012planning,aucher2012del}.
 Recently, a special issue of the journal Artificial Intelligence (AIJ) was devoted to epistemic planning~\cite{belle2022epistemic}.

-Unrestricted epistemic planning based on DEL is undecidable, meaning that its plan existence problem is undecidable~\cite{journals/jancl/Bolander2011}.
-Several more well-behaved fragments of epistemic planning exist, where one of the possible approaches is to restrict the modal depth of the pre- and postconditions of epistemic actions~\cite{bolander2020del}.
-However, a maybe even more natural approach to taming the complexity of epistemic planning is to limit the reasoning depth of the planning agent, \ie limit the depth of higher-order reasoning that the agent can perform.
-This is however not completely trivial to define in DEL-based epistemic planning as states are represented semantically as Kripke models.
-In this paper, we show how to use a novel type of bounded bisimulation contractions to define a notion of depth-bounded epistemic planning.
-We provide an algorithm for computing depth-bounded epistemic plans, show soundness, completeness and complexity results for it, and provide an empirical evaluation of the algorithm.